INNOVATION SEED FUNDING

 - Academic applicants from across all 13 of SULSA’s Universities and Research Institutes are eligible to apply.

-- All applicants must have at least 12 months remaining on their contract from the application deadline (if this is not the case we will consider applications where a letter from your line manager stating that your contract is likely to be extended)
+- All applicants must have at least 12 months remaining on their contract from the application deadline (if this is not the case we will consider applications where a letter from your line manager stating that your contract is likely to be extended).

 Funding Information & Conditions